 A portable enclosure is good for the front porch.
-Firstly, it will be quick and easy to set up.
+Firstly, it is quick and easy to set up.

 If you find a perfect place in your yard for senior kitty to have a siesta a portable enclosure means that kitty can live it up and enjoy the warm sun or the cool shade, depending on the season at your place.

-Pop a comfy, washable bed in there, or in our case his futon and he will be set for a few hours rest and relaxation.
+Just pop a comfy, washable bed in there, or in our case his futon and he will be set for a few hours rest and relaxation.
 Just keep an eye on him so that he can come back inside when he has had enough.

 The portable enclosures here have been chosen for ease of assembly and disassembly so that it will actually be used plus from the kitties point of view, one that he can observe what is going on but in a safe environment.

 |OUTING MAN Cat Tent Outdoor Playpen Pop Up Pet Cat Enclosures Portable Sunshade and Anti-UV Cat Playhouse (Play Tents for Cats and Small Animals) - Outside Habitat||Prime||Check Price|